gazebosim/gz-physics/tutorials/05_plugin_loading.md

 Next, in the main function, the loader requires users to provide a path for desired plugins to be loaded.
 The plugin names are retrieved by
-@ref ignition::plugin::Loader::LoadLib member function.
+@ref gz::plugin::Loader::LoadLib member function.

-Assuming the correct path, our loader will instantiate all plugins that are available in the path using @ref ignition::plugin::Loader::Instantiate member function.
+Assuming the correct path, our loader will instantiate all plugins that are available in the path using @ref gz::plugin::Loader::Instantiate member function.
 Then for each instantiated plugin, using
-@ref ignition::physics::RequestEngine3d<Features>::From, it will request an engine implementing a \ref ignition::physics::FeaturePolicy "FeaturePolicy" (3D in this case).
+@ref gz::physics::RequestEngine3d<Features>::From, it will request an engine implementing a \ref gz::physics::FeaturePolicy "FeaturePolicy" (3D in this case).

 \snippet examples/hello_world_loader/hello_world_loader.cc main